microcks/microcks-testcontainers-dotnet-demo/step4-write-rest-tests.md

 For all the integration tests in our application, we need to start Kafka and use mocks provided by Microcks containers.

-### Review MicrocksWebApplicationFactory<Program> class under tests/Order.Service.Tests
+### Review OrderServiceWebApplicationFactory<Program> class under tests/Order.Service.Tests

 In .NET, we use a custom `WebApplicationFactory<Program>` to provision all required containers and inject configuration for local development and testing.
 This leverages the .NET Testcontainers library and ASP.NET Core's test infrastructure.